Update

 04.06.2024

-In this month's ESG Matters, we discuss the new EU regulatory framework for ESG rating providers.
+In the June edition of ESG Matters, we discuss the new EU regulatory framework for ESG rating providers.
 Our Spotlight section brings you up to date with the latest developments in ESG governance, disclosure, financial regulation and litigation.

 Highlight: